whyb/FastChwHwcConverter/README.md

     ```
  * Option 2:

-    Simply include the header file `FastChwHwcConverter.hpp` in your project:
+    Simply include the header file `FastChwHwcConverter.hpp` in your project.
+Before include, you need to add a macro `#define USE_OPENMP 1`.

 ### for CPU (oneTBB)
 Intel oneTBB (Intel® oneAPI Threading Building Blocks) is a simplify parallelism with this advanced threading and memory-management template library.
 This component is part of the Intel® oneAPI Base Toolkit. [see more](https://www.intel.com/content/www/us/en/developer/tools/oneapi/onetbb-download.html).